spiffe/spiffe/standards/SPIFFE_Broker_API.md

 # The SPIFFE Broker API

+> [!IMPORTANT]
+> **New in June 2026** — The Broker API is a new addition to the SPIFFE
+> specification.
+Users and implementers should confirm implementation
+> compatibility within their environment before adoption.

 ## Status of this Memo

 This document specifies an identity API standard for the internet community, and requests discussion and suggestions for improvements.
 Distribution of this document is unlimited.